Change Your Image

 Visuals, whether it's photos, television shows, or movies, have the power to motivate and deeply affect us in ways that are difficult to imagine; only a true fan would understand.
 Once I walked out of that theater in 1982 I knew what I wanted to do.

 I spent 25 years in the television industry preparing for my accent to making magic in Hollywood.
 I only made it as far as "Hollywood North".
-I lost my mind, became an addict, lost my money, lost my friends, went to prison for a long time, forced into treatment, got educated, and here I am.
+I lost my mind, became an addict, lost my money, lost my friends, forced into treatment, got educated, and here I am.
 I can never go back to the industry I love, but I can admire it from here.
-I enjoy talking shop to filmmakers and artists and fans.
+I enjoy talking shop to filmmakers and artists.

 ListsAn error has ocurred.
 Please try again